TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 	- **Total participation**- if the superclass has a total participation to the specialisation then every member of the superclass MUST BE a member of  atleast one subclass in the specialisation
 	- **Partial particiaption**- the superclass has a partial participation to the speclisation and therefore can have the option of being NONE of the members of the subclass to the specialisation
 - A 'U' shape is on the line from the circle (listed above) and the child entity with the U pointing towards the parent entity
 - in the middle of the circle is either 'o' or 'd' represented for **overlapping** or **disjointed**.
+Can't have one for a singular subclass as the whole point of the o or d is to determine how many superclasses can also be a part of the subclass, so if theres just one then it is not needed
 	- Overlap (o) means that an entity from the superclass can belong to more than one of the subclasses where it can have attributes and characterstics of multiple subclasses simultaneously.
 This means that the entity Employee that has subclasses of Secretary, Engineer and Technician, that an instance of Employee can be a Secretary OR an Engineer OR a technician OR can be a multiple of them-eg Secratrey AND Engineer
 	- The disjointed (d)  means that an entity from the superclass can belong to only one of the subclasses and that they are mutually exclusive.
 A specialisation has to be either one.
-This means that they can only be one subclass at max so a Secretary OR Engineer OR Technician
+This means that they can only be one subclass at max so a Secretary OR Engineer OR Technician.
 -

 ## Constraints and Characteristics of Sepcialization and Generalization Hierarchies